carlosp420/nymphalidae_diversification/MS.md

 including the specialist-curated lists on http://tolweb.org, Lamas (2004) and curated lists of Global Butterfly Names project http://www.ucl.ac.uk/taxome/gbn/.
-We assigned the species numbers of genera not included in the phylogeny to the closest related genus that was included in Wahlberg et al. (2009) study (supp. mat.
+We assigned the species numbers of genera not included in the phylogeny to the closest related genus that was included in @wahlberg2009 study (supp. mat.
 03).

 Hostplant data for Nymphalidae species were compiled from several sources